How to Help Stop Climate ChangeThe guide to effectively minimizing your carbon footprint and impacting broader systemic change

-- Do what you can to promote sustainability in your workplace.
+- Do what you can to make your company climate positive.
 It’s simply smart business now to be a sustainable organization for the bottom line and to keep all stakeholders happy (increasingly demanded by investors, customers, and employees).

 - No matter where you are in the world, one of the most effective initiatives to get behind is a policy on carbon pricing.
 I personally recommend supporting Citizens’ Climate Lobby regardless of where you live.
 They are proposing a policy called “Carbon Fee and Dividend” which is the most simple and effective idea I’ve heard of so far.
 It uses market forces to lower greenhouse gases and distributes 100% of the fees on greenhouse gases to citizens so that the average person actually earns money when it’s all said and done.
 You can learn more here.

 - Collaborate.
 Work with others.
 Join a climate organization to help make systemic change.